Inverse Optimization: Theory and Applications

 \paragraph{Clinical pathway concordance measurement.}

 Clinical pathways specify standardized processes in healthcare delivery for a specific group of patients.
-For example, patients with certain types of colon cancer may be recommended to have an endoscopy, followed by several types of medical imaging, then surgery, and finally chemotherapy.
-Patient pathways that include these and only these activities are deemed ``concordant'', whereas alternate pathways that ignore certain steps or include extraneous steps are deemed ``discordant''.
-From a health system perspective, it is important to monitor population-level concordance of different patient groups against their specified clinical pathways, to discover where care can be improved and if bottlenecks are present in the system.
-However, this requires a quantitative metric that can provide a meaningful score of patient-traversed pathways against the clinical pathways, where patients following clinical pathways would receive the highest score.

-\citet{chan2019inverse} propose an inverse optimization approach to develop such a metric, which was applied to stage III colon cancer patients.
-Let $\mathcal{G}$ denote a graph with nodes $\mathcal{N}$ and arcs $\mathcal{A}$.
-The nodes describe the set of activities patients can undertake, including concordant activities like medical imaging and treatment, and discordant activities like emergency department visits and extra consultations.
-A walk through the graph accumulates costs along the arcs it traverses.
-Clinical pathways developed by experts are assumed to be shortest paths through $\mathcal{G}$.
-Implicit costs of arcs between activities can then be estimated with the following inverse optimization model
+Patient journeys through the healthcare system that follow these pathways are considered ``concordant'', whereas alternate pathways that ignore certain steps or include extraneous steps are deemed ``discordant''. \citet{chan2022inverse} use inverse optimization to develop a quantitative metric that measures the concordance of patient-traverse pathways against the recommended clinical pathways.
+Patient pathways are modeled as a walk on a graph representing the healthcare system.
+Clinical pathways are shortest paths on this graph.
+The following model represents an inverse shortest path problem, where the goal is to find arc costs $\btheta$ that make the clinical pathways shortest paths.